amsliu/writingSamples/how-to-guide-ttt.md

 # How to play tic-tac-toe

 Tic-tac-toe is a classic two-player game that can be played using pen and paper.
 The objective is to win by connecting three "X"s or three "O"s first in a straight or diagonal line.
-To get started, it is important to define the rules and consider some important steps.
+To get started, you should learn the following rules and steps.

 1. Create a three-by-three grid resembling the **#** symbol.
 2. Each player must decide before the start of the game to play with "X" or to play with "O".